Carolyn O'Mahoney - APA Paediatric Physiotherapist

 Carolyn O'Mahoney is the principal of Therapy 4 Kids and started the business in 2010.

-Carolyn has an honours degree in Physiotherapy and 17 years experience including most physiotherapy settings such as general hospital, private practice, sports and community.
+Carolyn has an honours degree in Physiotherapy and 20 years experience including most physiotherapy settings such as general hospital, private practice, sports and community.
 Carolyn was awarded the title of Paediatric Physiotherapist by the Australian Physiotherapy Association in January 2017.
+Carolyn is accredited in the Pretchl's General Movements Assessment.

 Carolyn is passionate about children having the best chance possible for a healthy and active life.
 Carolyn would like to see children have better access to timely physiotherapy intervention, with many conditions early intervention can make a significant difference.